hotspotty/documentation/docs/features/planning-and-optimizing/super-simulations.md

 ## Interpret the super simulation results

-When a super simulation is created, it can be opened.
+When a super simulation is finished, it can be opened.
 For each location, you'll see a history list with all previous created super simulations.
-Since the Helium network grows every day and your installation height might change over time, you can compare older super simulations with newer once.
+Since the Helium network grows every day and your installation height might change over time, you can compare older super simulations with newer ones.

 ![DOCS](/img/workspace/super-simulation-6.png)